joelberkeley/c-ffi/README.md

   pure xs
 ```
-We can then read and print this array
+and then read and print the array
 ```idris
 showDoubles : IO ()
 showDoubles = do